-Reassortment of BTV8 may lead to emergence of novel strains of BTV with altered biological characteristics that present new risks for ruminant semen and embryos.
-The use of MLVs against BTV has contributed to genetic reassortment of BTV (Batten et al. 2008b; MacLachlan and Osburn 2008), although this was only thought to occur in Europe between vaccine strains (Caporale 2008) (Appendix 1).
-However, recent analysis has shown reassortment between field strains of BTV serotypes 6 and 9 from the eastern Mediterranean (Nomikou et al. 2009).
-Opportunities for reassortment of BTV8 in the field include:
+Reassortment of genome segments has contributed to the evolution of BTV (Carpi et al. 2010).
+New risks for ruminant semen and embryos may occur if novel strains of BTV8 emerge with altered biological characteristics (Dal Pozzo et al. 2009a).
+The use of MLVs against BTV has contributed to genetic reassortment of the virus (Batten et al. 2008b; Maan et al. 2010; MacLachlan and Osburn 2008), although this was only thought to occur in Europe between vaccine strains (Caporale 2008) (Appendix 1).
+However, recent analysis showed reassortment between field strains of BTV serotypes 6 and 9 from the eastern Mediterranean (Nomikou et al. 2009) and between the European field strain of BTV8 with a vaccine strain of BTV6 in the Netherlands (Maan et al. 2010).
+Other opportunities for reassortment of BTV8 in the field include:

-- Overlaps in distributions of BTV8 and BTV1 in Spain and 25 zones in France (Figure 4).
+- Overlaps in distributions of BTV8 and BTV1 in Spain and France (Figure 4).
 In October 2008, France reported concurrent infections of BTV1 and BTV8 in 40 animals (Bureau de Sante Animale 2008).
 Reassortment can also occur in the vector. - Genetic instability of BTV.
 Genetic sequencing showed small numbers of nucleotide changes in strains of BTV8 as it has moved across the United Kingdom (Maan et al. 2008; Mertens et al. 2008).